 Ahead of an informal ministerial meeting on 10-11 July, at which EU environment ministers will be considering the ambition of the European climate policy for the next two decades, HEAL has sent a letter highlighting that the decisions ministers take will either increase the health burden from climate change or help prevent health impacts.

-HEAL’s science-based recommendations for your consideration include:
+HEAL’s science-based recommendations for consideration include:

 - Prevent pollution outsourcing through carbon offsets